Employees

 - 10 days of paid

-bereavement leave , after you’ve worked for your employer continuously for 6 monthsBereavement leave gives an employee time to grieve and to take care of matters to do with the bereavement.
-This can be taken at any time and for any purpose relating to the bereavement.
-It does not have to be taken straight away or on consecutive days.
+bereavement leave , after you’ve worked for your employer continuously for 6 monthsPaid time away from work that gives an eligible employee time to grieve and to take care of matters if someone close to them dies.
+It can be taken at any time and for any purpose relating to the bereavement.

 - family violence leave